edgefarm/examples/data-export/README.md

 The Jupyter Notebook `view-life-data`, can be used to receive and visualize live data from edgefarm.network.

-## Usage

-**Deploy example:**
+## **Deploy example**

-First, create a kubernetes namespace in which to create the edge application and the network.
+First, create a Kubernetes namespace where you create the edge application and the network.

 ```
-kubectl create ns data-export
+$ kubectl create namespace data-export
 namespace/data-export created
 ```

-Next, the application network will be created in which attributes are defined, such as valid subjects or buffer sizes within the network.
+Next, the [application network](manifest/network.yaml) will be created in which attributes are defined, such as valid subjects or buffer sizes within the network.

 ```
+$ cd data-export
-kubectl apply -f manifest/network.yaml -n data-export
+$ kubectl apply -f manifest/network.yaml -n data-export
 application.core.oam.dev/data-export-network created
 ```

 This creates a new application network within edgefarm.network.
 This network consists of a 10 MB intermediate buffer on the participating edge nodes and a 100 MB buffer in the main network (usually in the cloud), which collects and aggregates the edge buffers.
 All buffers are managed in the respective file system.
 Alternatively, they can also be created in memory.

-The application definition `manifest/application.yaml` contains a reference to the docker image of example application `publish-export-data`.
+The application definition [manifest/application.yaml](manifest/application.yaml) contains a reference to the docker image of example application `publish-export-data`.
 If necessary, you can modify the docker image's tag for the correct version of the application image.

-You can either build your own docker image if you like to modify the demos.
+You can build your own container image if you like to modify the demos.
 For this see the [building section](../README.md#building-yourself) of this Readme.
-After any modifications, you need to redeploy the application.
+After any modifications, you need to mdify for your custom container image and redeploy the application.

 Now, the actual edge application will be rolled out.

 ```
 $ kubectl apply -f manifest/application.yaml -n data-export
 application.core.oam.dev/data-export created
 ```